thanhit95/multi-threading/README.md

 If you use multithreading or something similar, the context above is truly possible.
 The reason is that multithreading allows four messages to be sent in parallel, so message order is changed unpredictably when they come to Alice.

-In traditional simple application, there is only one thread (the "main thread").
+In a traditional simple app, there is only one thread (the "main thread").
 If you apply multithreading then your app may have multiple threads (including the "main thread").

 By learning multithreading: